boardgameio/boardgame.io/docs/documentation/tutorial.md

 ```

 Notice that we have a fully playable game that we can
-interact with via the Debug UI with just this little piece of code!
+interact with using the Debug Panel with just this little piece of code!

 ?> You can make a move by clicking on `clickCell` on the
-Debug UI (or pressing the keyboard shortcut `c`),
+Debug Panel (or pressing the keyboard shortcut `c`),
 entering `0` as an argument and pressing
 `Enter` to have the current player make a move on the 0-th
 cell.
 This `id` is available inside the move function as